 So, this is a small guide to jumpstart the video interview process, you can update the questions and customize your methodology based on the requirements that you have.

-Once you are comfortable with these aspects related to body language, maybe you can slowly start thinking about upgrading to the video assessment platform that will give you the results you have been looking for.
-HireQuotient offers skill-based and video-based assessments that can help you get the top candidates from your pool of candidates.
+Once you are comfortable with these video interview tips related to body language, maybe you can slowly start thinking about upgrading to the video assessment platform that will give you the results you have been looking for.